 It feels like a peaceful escape in the country where you can enjoy some lovely peace and quiet.
 Follow a path by the side of the garden for a riverside walk and the nearby waterfalls make a very scenic spot for a picnic.

-Alternatively, you can just spread out on the huge lawn and enjoy your surroundings or take a seat at the patio furniture for a spot
+Alternatively, you can just spread out on the huge lawn and enjoy your surroundings or take a seat at the patio furniture.

 A fascinating history